structurizr/structurizr.github.io/commands/03-server/91-terms-and-conditions.md

 Licenses are non-exclusive, non-transferable, and non-sublicensable.
 The Customer or End User must not assign, transfer, or otherwise deal with their License without the prior written consent of Structurizr Limited.

-## Reseller Appointment (Resellers only)
+## Reseller and Sub-Reseller Appointment (Resellers only)

 Subject to the terms of this Agreement, Structurizr Limited appoints the Reseller as a non-exclusive, non-transferable reseller of the Application for the duration of this Agreement.
 This appointment does not grant the Reseller any right to use the Application itself.

+A Reseller may appoint Sub-Resellers to market and facilitate the sale of licenses to End Users, provided that: (i) the Reseller ensures each Sub-Reseller is bound, by way of a written agreement, by terms no less protective of Structurizr Limited than those set out in this Agreement, including in respect of the EULA, Payment, Acceptable Use, Intellectual Property, Confidentiality, and Data Protection and Privacy; and (ii) the Reseller remains fully responsible to Structurizr Limited for the acts and omissions of each Sub-Reseller as if they were its own.
+A Sub-Reseller must not itself appoint any further sub-resellers; the chain of resale permitted under this Agreement extends to one level of Sub-Reseller only.

 Nothing in this Agreement prevents Structurizr Limited from appointing other resellers or from selling directly to customers in any territory.

-The Reseller must not modify, supplement, or misrepresent the terms of the EULA or this Agreement to any End User or prospective End User.
-If an End User requests amended or bespoke terms and conditions, the Reseller must refer them directly to Structurizr Limited.
-Structurizr Limited is unable to accommodate Reseller or client-specific terms and conditions.
+A Reseller or Sub-Reseller must not modify, supplement, or misrepresent the terms of the EULA or this Agreement to any End User, prospective End User, or prospective Sub-Reseller.
+If an End User requests amended or bespoke terms and conditions, the Reseller or Sub-Reseller must refer them directly to Structurizr Limited.
+Structurizr Limited is unable to accommodate Reseller, Sub-Reseller, or client-specific terms and conditions.

 ## Trial Licenses